 Sheraton Music City Nashville Airport This Georgian-style 4-star hotel provides a heated indoor pool, seasonal outdoor pool with sundeck, fitness center, and on-site dining. it offers rooms with a private balcony or patio, a flat-screen TV, a coffee machine, a refrigerator, and free wifi.

-Hampton Inn & Suites Nashville-Airport This 3-star hotel is set just minutes from Nashville International Airport, and with a 24-hour airport shuttle service, it offers a variety of thoughtful amenities and is only a short drive by car from downtown.
-It is conveniently close to Interstate 40 which offers guests to easily visit the attractions of the center of the city, including the Grand Ole Opry and the Country Music Hall of Fame.
+Hampton Inn & Suites Nashville-Airport This 3-star hotel is set just minutes from Nashville International Airport, and with a 24-hour airport shuttle service.
+It is conveniently close to Interstate 40, easily access the Grand Ole Opry and Country Music Hall of Fame.

 What are the best areas to stay in Nashville?